andrewgarn/AGFoundation/README.md

 License
 -------

-Code is covered by the modified BSD license unless otherwise stated.<br/>
+Code is covered by the modified BSD license unless otherwise stated.
-Attribution is not required but always appreciated.